West Maui reopens to tourism after wildfires. Is it too soon?

 Downtown Lahaina sits just a mile down the hill.
 Nearly three months ago, Ms. Denecke watched the flames consume the town.
 When a police officer ordered her to evacuate, she piled bunnies into her truck bed, wrote her phone number on her horses, and opened the gate.

-Though her property did not burn, Ms. Denecke, like the rest of Maui, is still contending with the ashes.
+Though her property did not burn and she recovered her horses, Ms. Denecke, like the rest of Maui, is still contending with the ashes.
 “It’s a slower coming-back process,” she says.
 “But it’s going to come back, I think.”
-She’s recovered her horses.

 Why We Wrote ThisA story focused on